pngen/pngen/README.md

 # Paul Ngen

-Chief Architect and Founder of Summon Software Labs, building open-source AI accelerator infrastructure and runtime systems.
+Founder and Chief Architect of Summon Software Labs, building open-source accelerated-computing infrastructure, runtime systems, and AI systems architecture.

-My work focuses on converting complex private AI infrastructure into explicit, vendor-neutral runtime boundaries across memory, reusable state, execution, inference, compilation, caching, movement, recovery, authority, resource governance, and observability.
+My work focuses on decomposing complex accelerated infrastructure into explicit, vendor-neutral runtime boundaries with deterministic ownership, authority, lifecycle, recovery, provenance, and evidence.

+The architecture spans accelerator memory, reusable computational state, inference serving, execution, compilation, communication, storage, topology, resource governance, observability, disaggregation, rack and cluster infrastructure, autonomous systems, heterogeneous accelerator federation, coherence, virtualization, persistent execution, fault containment, cross-cluster state, lifecycle management, runtime evolution, and hardware capability truth.

-## Open Source AI Accelerator Infrastructure
+## Open Source Accelerated Systems Infrastructure

-Summon Software Labs develops an expanding open-source accelerator infrastructure portfolio for heterogeneous AI systems.
+Summon Software Labs develops an open-source accelerated-computing substrate for heterogeneous AI and high-performance systems.

-The portfolio spans memory, reusable computational state, inference serving, execution placement, compilation, kernel and graph reuse, resource governance, distributed authority, recovery, communication, and observability.

-The architecture is intentionally decomposed.
+The portfolio is intentionally cumulative.

-Each runtime owns a specific systems boundary rather than collapsing memory, state, execution, movement, recovery, scheduling, caching, and policy into one monolithic framework.
+It begins with memory residency, reusable state, movement, topology, pressure, caching, and observability; expands into inference serving, execution authority, scheduling, placement, communication, recovery, resource economics, storage, fleet state, and platform infrastructure; continues through physical interconnect, disaggregation, rack and cluster composition; adds autonomous-agent and research infrastructure; and culminates in federation, coherence, virtualization, persistent execution, compiler-runtime authority, fault containment, cross-cluster state, lifecycle evolution, and hardware capability registry semantics.

+Each runtime owns one explicit systems boundary.

+Memory does not silently own scheduling.
+Scheduling does not silently own authority.
+Completion does not imply commit.
+Discovery does not imply capability.
+A cache hit does not imply reuse eligibility.
+A process exit does not imply authoritative output.
+A replica does not imply currency.
+A hardware fact does not imply freshness.

+The architecture separates these concerns so that every transition can be governed, tested, fenced, replayed, recovered, and explained independently.

+Rather than collapsing accelerator infrastructure into one monolithic framework, the system is composed from narrowly scoped runtimes that can be integrated individually or assembled into a larger accelerated-computing architecture.

+The portfolio is organized into seven natural architectural waves:

+- foundational runtime and memory primitives
+- memory infrastructure and observability
+- inference, serving, and platform infrastructure
+- execution, capacity, and runtime governance
+- interconnect, disaggregation, and cluster infrastructure
+- autonomous research and agent infrastructure
+- federation, authority, and runtime evolution

 Current public infrastructure:

+## Foundational Runtime & Memory Primitives
 | # | Runtime | Systems boundary | Core question |
 | ---: | --- | --- | --- |
 | 1 | [FlashTier](https://github.com/pngen/FlashTier) | Heterogeneous accelerator-memory residency across device memory, pinned host memory, and NVMe. | Where do the bytes live? |